The CCIU is one of 29 regional educational agencies established by law in Pennsylvania in 1971. But its history actually begins well before then.

 Joseph J. O’Brien, Ed.D.
 (2007-2019)

-- O’Brien has led continued expansion of the CCIU and its multitude of services, including a comprehensive superintendent search offering for districts in and around the county.
+- O’Brien led the continued expansion of the CCIU and its multitude of services, including a comprehensive superintendent search offering for districts in and around the county.

 - The Technical College High School (TCHS) brand was expanded and strengthened through the rebranding and expansive renovations of CAT Pickering to TCHS Pickering Campus and the rebranding and movement to a new high-end building for CAT Brandywine, now TCHS Brandywine Campus.